1230james/personalsite/basic/README.md

-# CGM BASIC Test Information
+# CBM BASIC CGI Test Information

 ## WTF is this???
 A [friend of mine](https://github.com/halocupcake) showed me a [repository for a portable CBM BASIC interpreter](https://github.com/mist64/cbmbasic).
 I never had an opportunity to mess around with Commodore BASIC beforehand, and seeing that I could use this as a script interpreter on Unix, I decided to try to make a CGI page with it.